Christian VII: Struensee

 Posthumous portrait of Johann Friedrich Struensee by Jens Juel.

-The progressive and radical thinker Johann Friedrich Struensee, Christian's personal physician, became his advisor and rose steadily in power in the late 1760s to de facto regent of the country, where he introduced widespread progressive reforms.
+The progressive and radical thinker Johann Friedrich Struensee, Christian's personal physician, became his advisor and steadily rose in power in the late 1760s to become the country's de facto regent, introducing widespread progressive reforms.
 Struensee was a protégé of an Enlightenment circle of aristocrats that had been rejected by the court in Copenhagen.
 He was a skilled physician, and having somewhat restored the king's health while visiting the Schleswig-Holstein area, he gained the king's affection.
 He was retained as travelling physician (Livmedikus hos Kong Christian VII) on 5 April 1768, and accompanied the entourage on the king's foreign tour to Paris and London via Hannover from 6 May 1768 to 12 January 1769.
 He was given the title of State Councilor (etatsråd) on 12 May 1768, barely a week after leaving Altona.
 The neglected and lonely Caroline Matilda entered into an affair with Struensee.

-From 1770 to 1772, Struensee was de facto regent of the country, and introduced progressive reforms signed into law by Christian VII.
+From 1770 to 1772, Struensee was de facto regent of the country and introduced progressive reforms that were signed into law by Christian VII.
 Struensee was deposed by a coup in 1772 after which the country was ruled by Christian's stepmother, Juliane Marie of Brunswick-Wolfenbüttel, his half-brother Frederick, and the Danish politician Ove Høegh-Guldberg.